Building a Left Movement for Working-Class & Popular Power

 Press Releases

-Co-signed press releases will be published here as they are approved by the Conference Media Platform.
+Co-signed press releases will be published here as they are approved by the Conference Media Platform. 📄 Conference of the Left Statement 📄 Briefing Notes on Conference of the Left 📄 Conference of the Left Press Briefing

-First release: 6 May 2026
+First release: 25 May 2026

 Media Contacts